steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 - `HRmax = 200`
 - `HRrest = 54`

-These values are configuration settings for the current subject and are not claimed to be general defaults.[file:189]
+These values are configuration settings for the current subject and are not claimed to be general defaults.

 ### 8.3 HRR band cut points